 Google Analytics is nice but what if you had kissmetrics and Adobe?
 (What the hell are they?)

 Everyone and their mother uses Google Analytics, except… well they don’t.
 Many of the really big corporations out there actually use Adobe Analytics.
 Then there are the companies using KissMetrics or even stranger: IBM Tealeaf.

 Take the time to learn these alternative data tools.
 You’ll find many of them work in very similar ways and if you know one, the others will be pretty easy to pick up.

 Most companies have SOME sort of email automation.
-Whether that be a simple campaign set up in Mailchimp or a complex multi-step process with a billion different webs set up in Ontraport or some custom tool they built.
+Whether that be a simple campaign set up in Mailchimp or a complex multi-step process with a billion different events set up in Ontraport or some custom tool they built.

 The more you can learn about what works and what software is used in email automation the better off you will be.

 Mailchimp is a good start to learn some of the basics but maybe try this fun little project that includes some of the above:

 Set up a website with an email collection form and have a self hosted version of Mautic on it.
 See if you can then use email automation, social media marketing and an affiliate account to make yourself some money.

 That kind of project would certainly impress me.
 Don’t ask me how to do all that though — the fun part is figuring it all out!